All Episodes

 And they're sucking the value out of the cash and putting it into things, therefore transferring wealth from the poor to the wealthy.

-Uh okay, keep going.
+Okay, keep going.

-Now the UN wants to be able to tax the United States to pay their things.
+Now, the U.N. wants to be able to tax the United States to pay their things.

-Well, in fact, the United States is taxing the entire world in order to uh pay for things that Americans want.
+Well, in fact, the United States is taxing the entire world in order to pay for things that Americans want.

-And this is also sucking the dollars out of the poor who have the cash as the uh U.S. reserve currency in the various poor countries around the world.
+And this is also sucking the dollars out of the poor who have the cash as the U.S. reserve currency in the various poor countries around the world.

 Are you suggesting that we continue this, that we raise taxes on the poor?